magnate3/raspberry-pi-os-qemu/docs/lesson06/exercises.md

 Now you will have to figure out how to allocate and populate the needed additional pgtable and eventually get everything work.

+### Deliverable

+A code tarball implementing the task above.

 <!---- Swapping (to ram disk) --->